Complete classification of the Dehn functions of Bestvina-Brady groups: Lower bounds

 \begin{proposition} If $\Gamma$ has property \D4, then $\Dehn{\bbg \Gamma}(n) \succcurlyeq n^4$. \end{proposition}

-\begin{proof} We show that the almost-flat van Kampen diagram $D_n$ for $w_n$ has area bounded below by a quartic polynomial.

-First, we note that there is no annulus enclosing two distinct points $ p_{i,j} $ and $ p_{i',j'} $.
-Suppose for instance that $ i \neq i' $ (the other case is analogue).
-Then an annulus enclosing both $ p_{i,j} $ and $ p_{i',j'} $ would have to touch two different $ \mathcal A $-gaps, so by \cref{corridor-touching-two-gaps} it must be a $ \mathcal B $-annulus, that is excluded by the definition of $ p_{i,j} $.
+\begin{proof} We claim that the area of the almost-flat van Kampen diagram $D_n$ for $w_n$ is bounded below by a quartic polynomial.
+First, note that there is no annulus enclosing two distinct points $ p_{i,j} $ and $ p_{i',j'} $.
+Suppose, for instance, that $ i \neq i' $ (the case $j\neq j'$ is similar).
+Then an annulus enclosing both $ p_{i,j} $ and $ p_{i',j'} $ would have to intersect different $ \mathcal A $-gaps.
+By \cref{corridor-touching-two-gaps}, it must be a $ \mathcal B $-annulus, but this is ruled out by the definition of $ p_{i,j} $.